 “My mom adopted me from China when she was over forty-five (49 to be exact) from China when I was 2!
 Never had a problem with it- she’s the best parent I could ask for.
 Single parent and went across the world twice to get me and my older sister (not genetically related).
 The worse thing that happens is sometimes people think she’s my grandma.”

 Extended Family Concerns of Adopting a Child

 When we are initially considering adoption, it is possible to overlook how our extended family might react to a decision to adopt a child in our later years.

-Extended family may have a multitude of concerns regardless of your age.
+Extended families may have a multitude of concerns regardless of their age.
 Perhaps they are concerned about you adopting a child that is not part of the family bloodline.

-It could be that they worry about behavior issues you could possibly be faced with when adopting an older child who has been traumatized by things in their past.
+It could be that they worry about behavior issues you could be faced with when adopting an older child who has been traumatized by things in the past.

-Those are a couple of the common concerns one’s extended family may have.
+Those are a couple of common concerns one’s extended family may have.

-What happens to the beloved child if you should pass of an age-related illness?
-More than likely, your child would be placed with extended family.
+What happens to the beloved child if you should pass on an age-related illness?
+More than likely, your child would be placed with an extended family.